 I will let you know when these books are available in stores.
 This Fall, I will attend a Fiction Writer's Conference, where I will meet

 Editors and Book Publishers.
 This may provide a timeline to my publications' dates.
 I'll keep you posted at my web site here.
 Also, coming soon is Diane's Blog.

 D'Vine Intervention (Mystery romance based in Italy and Corpus Christi, Texas (2017) Set in the scenic mountainsides of Florence, Italy, and the sandy beaches of Corpus Christi, Texas.
-The heroine races against time to solve a murder mytery entangled with a conspiracy that pours into Europe's centuries-old wineries.
+The heroine races against time to solve a murder mystery entangled with a conspiracy that pours into Europe's centuries-old wineries.

 Love Thy Neighbor (Mystery romance based in San Antonio) Parson Place Press Spring 2012

 Dating through the Decades